JHolling/datasciencecoursera/CodeBook.md

 DataSet 	      --        Test or Train: listing data set

-                  --        1 min to 1 max range for all calculationslations below. tBodyAccelerometermeanX tBodyAccelerometermeanY tBodyAccelerometermeanZ
+                  --        1 min to 1 max range for all calculations below. tBodyAccelerometermeanX
+tBodyAccelerometermeanY
+tBodyAccelerometermeanZ
 tGravityAccelerometermeanX
 tGravityAccelerometermeanY